factormrp/Unity-Exploration/README.txt

 Walked through first nine videos, learning about movement and vector structs

 1st Commit: Added all files from first learning game to remote repo

+9 May 2020:

+Continued watching the video series, completing videos 10-12.

+Researched Oculus Rift controller input documentation to get an understanding for the inputs I have available to me when I choose to implement my first VR game.